• Skip to main content

 Where to buy basket weaving materials

-Textile Indie Supplies – this is my Etsy shop.
-I aim to keep a supply of reed, basket tools, and basket kits available.
+Textile Indie Shop – I aim to keep a supply of reed, basket tools, and basket kits available.

 For a complete list of basket terminology: